arharris/learning_git/Data_Consolidation_documentation.md

 For example:
 lighting.global.database[['Battery']]

-The columns of each test-specific data table are directly taken from the test report spreadsheet,
+The columns of each test-specific data table are directly taken from the test report spreadsheet.

 ## Common Troubleshooting
 Below are some troubleshooting techniques for common errors.
 Additional investigation may be required to find and fix certain issues.